prabhavk/mst-backbone-repo/README.md

 alignment.fas: a multiple sequence alignment file in FASTA format

-tree.edges: a phylogenetic tree in EDGE LIST OR NEWICK format.
-The input tree is rooted at the node that minimizes BIC.
+tree.newick: a phylogenetic tree in NEWICK format.

 Parameters: